-Recorded in Studio C at the 511 Studios in the Brewery District, downtown Columbus, OH.
+Recorded in Studio C at the 511 Studios, located in the Brewery District downtown Columbus, Ohio.

 Brett Johnson: As I do with every episode with Note to Future Me, I love to ask what nonprofit you’re supporting, or give time, talent, and treasure to?

 Frank Agin: I don’t necessarily have one in particular that I give time to.
 About four years ago, I sat down … You’ll learn, as we talk more, I’m into networking.
 There’s lots of small businesses that I help to connect one another.
 I knew of a series of smaller not-for-profits, and I said, “What if I brought them together?
 What if I brought them together, and allowed them to learn about each other?”